 Biology 376 - Integrated Biochemistry and Molecular Biology II

 This course is the second semester of Integrated Biochemistry and Molecular Biology.
 Students will continue investigating macromolecules, molecular pathways and gene regulation through lecture, critical reading and discussion of primary literature and laboratory experimentation.
 Three hours of lecture, three hours of laboratory per week.
-Prerequisites: Biology 201 - Genetics, Biology 375 - Integrated Biochemistry and Molecular Biology I, or permission of instructor.
+Prerequisites: Biology 201 - Genetics or Biology 375 - Integrated Biochemistry and Molecular Biology I or permission of instructor.

-This course focuses on topics of current interest and significance in molecular genetics, such as chromatin structure and mechanisms of gene regulation.
-Students critically read, present and discuss in detail primary literature relevant to the selected topic.
-In addition, students write, defend, and publicly present one long research paper or thesis.
-Three hours of class lecture and discussion per week, supplemented by frequent meetings with individual students.
-Prerequisites: Biology 201, Biology 376 or permission of instructor.
+This seminar course focuses on topics of current interest and significance in genetics, molecular genetics and genomics.
+Topics vary, and may include the characterization of functional DNA elements, the effects of allelic variation, mechanisms of gene regulation, and/or genetics as a tool for understanding development.
+Students investigate topics of interest through critical reading of primary literature and hone written and oral communication skills via the presentation and discussion of scientific information and ideas.
+In addition, students write, defend, and publicly present one long research paper.
+Three hours of discussion per week, supplemented by regular meetings with individual students.
+Prerequisites: BIOL 201 or Biology 271 or Biology 376, or permission of instructor.